chintalaBENS/chintalaBENS/README.md

 - 👋 Hi, I’m @chintalaBENS
 - 👀 I’m interested in Structural engineering
 - 🌱 I’m currently learning programming to work on structural engineering problems
-- 💞️ I’m looking to collaborate on engonnering problems
+- 💞️ I’m looking to collaborate on engneering problems
 - 📫 How to reach me chintalarajesh@gmail.com

 <!---